Esophagus: Vertebrates

 In tetrapods, the pharynx is much shorter, and the esophagus correspondingly longer, than in fish.
 In the majority of vertebrates, the esophagus is simply a connecting tube, but in some birds, which regurgitate components to feed their young, it is extended towards the lower end to form a crop for storing food before it enters the true stomach.
-In ruminants, animals with four stomachs, a groove called the sulcus reticuli is often found in the esophagus, allowing milk to drain directly into the hind stomach, the abomasum.
+In ruminants, animals with four chambered stomachs, a groove called the sulcus reticuli is often found in the esophagus, allowing milk to drain directly into the hind stomach, the abomasum.
 In the horse the esophagus is about 4 to 5 ft in length, and carries food to the stomach.
 A muscular ring, called the cardiac sphincter, connects the stomach to the esophagus.
 This sphincter is very well developed in horses.
 This and the oblique angle at which the esophagus connects to the stomach explains why horses cannot vomit.
 The esophagus is also the area of the digestive tract where horses may have the condition known as choke.

 The esophagus of snakes is remarkable for the distension it undergoes when swallowing prey.

 In most fish, the esophagus is extremely short, primarily due to the length of the pharynx (which is associated with the gills).
 However, some fish, including lampreys, chimaeras, and lungfish, have no true stomach, so that the esophagus effectively runs from the pharynx directly to the intestine, and is therefore somewhat longer.

 In many vertebrates, the esophagus is lined by stratified squamous epithelium without glands.
 In fish, the esophagus is often lined with columnar epithelium, and in amphibians, sharks and rays, the esophageal epithelium is ciliated, helping to wash food along, in addition to the action of muscular peristalsis.
 In addition, in the bat Plecotus auritus, fish and some amphibians, glands secreting pepsinogen or hydrochloric acid have been found.

 The muscle of the esophagus in many mammals is initially striated but then becomes smooth muscle in the caudal third or so.
 In canines and ruminants, however, it is entirely striated to allow regurgitation to feed young (canines) or regurgitation to chew cud (ruminants).
 It is entirely smooth muscle in amphibians, reptiles and birds.

 Contrary to popular belief, an adult human body would not be able to pass through the esophagus of a whale, which generally measures less than 10 cm in diameter, although in larger baleen whales it may be up to 25 cm when fully distended.